ibarwick/libfq/INSTALL.md

     make
     make install

 The standard configuration options can be specified.
+For debian/ubuntu family will be useful `./configure --prefix='/usr'` for usual `/usb/lib` location.

 Additionally two custom options are available